 The City of Antigo, Wisconsin, allows snowmobile access through their jurisdiction.
 Winter trails close to ATVs when the temperature is above 28, as damage to the packed trail can occur when temperatures rise above that point.
 UTVs are not allowed on the trail system.

-Our wonderful trail system in Langlade County and statewide would not be possible without the dedicated club members and the private landowners that are gracious enough to allow trails over their properties.
+The Langlade County Forestry and Recreation Department and 10 local snowmobile clubs develop and maintain our wonderful Langlade County and statewide trail system.
+These trails would not be possible without the dedicated club members and the private landowners who are gracious enough to allow trails over their properties.

 NOTICE ON TRAIL PASSES